 Front Left and Right Speakers Placement and Distance

 They should be at 8ft distance from you and the distance between them should also be 8ft.
-But the angle should be at 30 degrees with your listening area.
+But the angle should be 30 degrees with your listening area.
 They should be creating a perfect virtual triangle with your listening area.

 In this way, you will feel no delay in sound when the dialogues are transitioning from the center speakers to the left and right or any other object on the screen moves from left and right.